laminlabs/lamin-blog/docs/methyldata.md

 [MethylGPT](https://github.com/albert-ying/MethylGPT)[^ying24] is a transformer-based foundation model trained on over 150k human methylation profiles across tissue types, donor ages, and disease conditions sourced from the [EWAS data hub](https://ngdc.cncb.ac.cn/ewas/datahub).[^ewas26][^ewas22]
 To simplify sharing these datasets with their schemas and annotations, we seeded the extensible [`laminlabs/methyldata`](https://lamin.ai/laminlabs/methyldata) database with a curated version of the MethylGPT training data.

-Say you want to retrieve blood samples from donors between ages 18 to 65, you can query all parquet files annotated by those samples and then trust that there is a validated column `blood`:
+Say you want to retrieve blood samples from donors between ages 18 to 65, you can query all parquet files annotated by those samples and then trust that they have a validated column `blood`:

 ```python
 import lamindb as ln